nim-lang/Nim/doc/manual.rst

 typedesc[T]
 -----------

-In many contexts, Nim allows us to treat the names of types as regular values.
+In many contexts, Nim treats the names of types as regular values.
 These values exist only during the compilation phase, but since all values must have a type, ``typedesc`` is considered their special type.